SuperbTUM/kmeans-pycuda/Readme.md

 ## Quick start

-For a quick start, you can merely alter file path whenever you want to test the dataset (commonly in csv or txt format)  and set your desired cluster number, then click 'run'.
+Before the quick start, make sure you do have CUDA in your computer.
+Use the command `cat /usr/local/cuda/version.txt` to check CUDA version.
+Read the Docs of your GPU to determine the maximum threads in your SP.
+In my case, the number of maximum threads per block is 1024.
+But generally this number would be 512.
+For a quick start, you can merely alter the file path in final_v1.0.ipynb whenever you want to test the dataset (commonly in csv or txt format) and set your desired cluster number, then click 'run'.

-You can test acceleration algorithm with GPU in final_hmz_new.ipynb, but make sure you do have CUDA in your computer.
-Also, you need to check compute capability of your GPU and determine maximum threads in your stream processor.

 Moreover, I design a simple GUI.
 However, it is a naïve one.
 For those who want to embedd the algorithm into a software, you can try to put more effort on it.

+## Next Step

+I intend to employ a global discriminator to reduce calculation amount, but this has been stopped in the aspect of CPU.
+The reason why I couldn't integrate this into GPU acceleration is that I should use sparse matrix for distance calculation.
+Then cuBLAS needs to be replaced by cuSPARSE.
+Unluckily, I couldn't install pyculib successfully though I had the idea of how to use cuSPARSE to make the acceleration algorithm into the next level.
+I had a demo about level-3 function usage uploaded and you could use that to test whether cuSPARSE is functioning normally.

 ## Something else I want to say